Perturbed Iterate SGD for Lipschitz Continuous Loss Functions with Numerical Error and Adaptive Step Sizes: Introduction

-where $\xi\in\RR^r$ is a random vector from a probability space $(\Omega,\F,P)$, and $F(w,\xi)$ is assumed to be a stochastic Lipschitz continuous function in $w\in\RR^d$, with the precise details given in Section \ref{LipFunc}.
-Unlike assuming that $F(w,\xi)$ is convex or that is has a Lipschitz continuous gradient, this assumption is much closer to reality as a wide range of neural network architectures are known to be at least locally Lipschitz continuous \citep{davis2020}.
+The convergence analysis, found in Section \ref{perturbedSGD}, focuses on finding an (approximate) stationary point of a function $f: \RR^d\rightarrow \RR $ which can be written as $f=\EE[F(\cdot,\bm{\xi})] $ for a function $F:\RR^d\times\RR^n\rightarrow \RR$.
+The function $F(\cdot,\bm{\xi})$ is Lipschitz continuous, with the precise details given in Section \ref{LipFunc}, and $\bm{\xi}\in\RR^n $ is a random vector from a probability space $(\Omega,\F,P)$.
+Unlike assuming that $F(\cdot,\bm{\xi})$ is convex or that it has a Lipschitz continuous gradient, this assumption is much closer to reality as a wide range of neural network architectures are known to be at least locally Lipschitz continuous \citep{davis2020}.

-Section \ref{empirical} examines the empirical performance of variants of SGD, focusing on image recognition tasks in floating and fixed-point environments.
-Given that the training was performed in low-bit settings with observed variation in accuracy over different runs, emphasis was placed on algorithms' robustness, with their evaluation based not only on their average, but also their worst-case accuracy.

-Before these results, an overview of floating and fixed-point arithmetic using rounding to nearest and stochastic rounding is given in Section \ref{finiteprec}.
-In Section \ref{litreview}, relevant past work studying optimization with computational error is discussed, with the paper concluding in Section \ref{con}.
-Sections numbered greater than \ref{con} are in the Appendix, which contains all of the proofs of the theoretical results, as well as the detailed results and plots from the numerical experiments.